 The Seminary Information Technology (IT) department provides support to institutional staff and faculty in the operation of the campus computer network, as well as all Seminary hardware/software.
 IT also maintains the Computer Lab systems and assists student users via the Library circulation desk.
-IT also supervises the campus telecommunications systems and the copy/printing rooms.
+IT also supervises the campus telecommunications systems, copy/printing rooms, and mailroom.
 Students do not have access to the campus phone system and may not make copies in any of the copy/printing rooms.
+A copier is available in the library on a pay per page basis.